- Money and Pensions Service commissioned independent report to help tackle the financial wellbeing impact of Covid-19.

 - MaPS will take recommendations into account in building a financial wellbeing movement.

-- Report released following fifth successful ‘Talk Money Week’ – annual MaPS campaign designed to get people talking about their personal finances
+- Report released following fifth successful ‘Talk Money Week’ – an annual MaPS campaign designed to get people talking about their personal finances.

 As well as facilitating the independent Chairs to create their recommendations in ‘Building financial wellbeing in the light of Covid-19’, MaPS recognised early the need to provide agile and responsive guidance to support customers after the onset of the coronavirus pandemic.